 4. Take a DHA supplement.
 DHA, a specific omega-3, targets the genes that actually allow you to grow new brain cells specifically in the brain's memory center.

-To learn more about how dietary choices affect your neurological health, check out Dr. Perlmutter's forthcoming book Grain Brain: The Surprising Truth About Wheat, Carbs, and Sugar—Your Brain's Silent Killers, available for pre-sale now.
+To learn more about how dietary choices affect your neurological health, check out Dr. Perlmutter's book Grain Brain: The Surprising Truth About Wheat, Carbs, and Sugar—Your Brain's Silent Killers.

 Photo Credit (bagels): Shutterstock.com